Danube Properties Unveils A 101-Level Tower In Business Bay

 Dubai and Chicago jointly hold the record for hosting the highest number of towers with 100 floors, followed by Shanghai and Guangzhou.

-Rizwan Sajan, Anis Sajan, Adel Sajan and others at the launch of Bayz. - Supplied photo

-“In 2023, Danube Properties had an incredible year.
-The response from everyone was amazing, and we're thankful for the trust and support of our customers, investors, and the partner-brokerage community - who constantly push us to do more.
+“In 2023, Danube Properties had an incredible year!
+We launched seven fantastic projects, including Viewz, Fashionz, Elitz, Oceanz, Sportz, and Eleganz, in collaboration with renowned luxury brands like Aston Martin, FashionTV, and Tonino Lamborghini Casa.
+The response from everyone was amazing, and we're truly thankful for the trust and support of our customers, investors, and the partner-brokerage community-who constantly push us to do more.
 As we reflect on this fantastic year, we're eager to continue building exceptional homes that bring joy to people's lives.”
-Rizwan Sajan, founder and chairman of Danube Group.
+Rizwan Sajan, Founder and Chairman of Danube Group.

-“Dubai is a hub of innovation and a land of opportunity for those who don't shy away from hard work.
-Bayz101 reflects our larger-than-life dream and it also reflects that we convert our dreams into reality.
-It is a historic moment for us as we announce the biggest and tallest tower in our portfolio,” Rizwan Sajan, founder and chairman of Danube Group, said.
+“Dubai is bold and beautiful and the city has inspired us to take bold initiatives.
+It is an attractive destination, a hub of innovation and a land of opportunity for those who don't shy away from hard work.
+Bayz101 is a dream and it is also our statement.
+It reflects our larger-than-life dream and it also reflects that we convert our dreams into reality.
+It is a historic moment for us as we announce the biggest and tallest tower in our portfolio.”
+Rizwan Sajan, Founder and Chairman of Danube Group, says.

+“Bayz101 is a great tribute to Dubai and its visionary leader, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, who has not only taught us to dream big and realise them but also led by example with the development of some of the most iconic projects in the world, such as Burj Khalifa and the Palm Jumeirah, that makes us proud to be part of this country and its economy.
+We owe our success to the visionary rulers of Dubai, who have a broad futuristic vision of infrastructure and economic development, standing on a common goal of Human Welfare.”

+With Bayz101, you will be able to capture the stunning skyline of Dubai on a swing.
+Bayz101 will also offer more than 40 amenities to enhance your lifestyle, in addition to the health amenities like a shealth club, swimming pool, and a jogging track.
+Bayz101 will offer other amenities like sports arena, working space, business centre, meeting place, tennis court, sky bar, and doctors on call.

 With Bayz101, Danube Properties' project portfolio stands at 16,234 units spread across 28 projects, with a combined development value exceeding Dh18 billion so far.